 Asked by RGN if Viasat is anticipating any tweaks to its inflight connectivity rollout plan given the ViaSat-2 anomaly, a Viasat spokeswoman says, “We can confirm, our IFC business will not be affected by the current satellite antenna issue.”

-in partnership with Hughes and SES.
+For its part, Thales is also offering a new Ka-band connectivity service to the market in partnership with Hughes and SES.
 While ViaSat has made known its interest in assuming prime positioning on United domestic aircraft for which Thales is prime, time will tell if the company succeeds (as it has done over at JetBlue).

 At the end of the fiscal third quarter, Viasat supported broadband connectivity on 589 commercial aircraft, including JetBlue’s fleet, the aforementioned United aircraft, and 737s operated by American Airlines and Australia’s Qantas.
 It also held contracts for a further 912 aircraft at that time, but the new 70-aircraft connectivity deal with United brings the total contracted number closer to 1,600.